-In a Sunday newspaper interview in 1995, he said that the sexual contact that he had with women followers was "heavy petting" but "non-penetrative".
-His "Homebase Team" had been created to help his wife at home because he was busy with his work.
+In a newspaper interview in 1995, Brain described the sexual contact that he had with women followers as "heavy petting" but "non-penetrative".
+He claimed his "Homebase Team" had been set up to help his wife at home.
 He said: "It was like any other vicarage: you always get ladies helping the vicar's wife.
 They set up a rota, but the idea of handmaidens is ridiculous."